Miruken-ES5/miruken/wiki/CallbackHandler.md

 Here we are creating a LoggingHandler and there are several things to notice.
 CallbackHandlers extend from CallbackHandler.
 They can explicitly adopt a Protocol by passing in that Protocol to the extend function.
-Here LoggingHandler explicitly adopts the Logging protocol by passing it in to extends.
-The implementation for the debug method is done on an object literal that is passed in to the extend method.
+Here LoggingHandler explicitly adopts the Logging protocol by passing Logging in to extend.
+The implementation for the debug method is done on an object literal that is passed in as the second parameter.

+###Polymorphism
-We can now have multiple implementations for logging in our applications.
-We could have a NullLogger that is simply a noop.
+You can create multiple implementations for Protocols in your application.
+Using the Logging Protocol above, we could have a NullLogger that is simply a noop.
-This could be handly for running in production where you don't want the app logging to the browser console.
+This could be handy for running in production when you don't want the app logging to the browser console.

 ```Javascript